errata-ai/static-school/content/ssg/hugo/index.md

 intro: |
     Hugo is a fast ("less than 1 ms per page"), self-contained static site generator.
-Its native binary includes most of its features out-of-the-box, allowing you to avoid having install plugins and dependencies.
+Its native binary includes most of its features out-of-the-box, allowing you to avoid having to install plugins and dependencies.

 language:
   name: Go